Shenyang J-15: Production and deployment

 On 22 September 2025, the Chinese state broadcaster released multiple videos and photos showing the complete catapult launch and recovery (CATOBAR) sequence for the Shenyang J-15T, along with Shenyang J-35 and Xi'an KJ-600 aircraft on the Type 003 Fujian aircraft carrier, via the ship's electromagnetic catapults.
 PLA Navy also announced that, with three aircraft being certified for CATOBAR flight operations, Fujian had achieved "initial full-deck operational capability", and the test would lay the foundation for the subsequent integration of the carrier aviation wing and the carrier strike group.
 These test flights were likely conducted months earlier, instead of in September.

+In early July 2026, images were released showing a PLA Navy Shenyang J-15T operating off the Fujian carrier while armed with four YJ-83K air launched anti-ship cruise missiles.
+Military analysts noted that this doubling of take off ordnance payload would allow PLAN commanders to devote fewer fighter jets to anti-surface missions while retaining more for air superiority tasks around carrier battle groups, simultaneously also lowering flight deck congestion and improving overall offensive sortie efficiency.
+Alternatively, the extra take off weight allowed by the ship's CATOBAR system could be used for additional fuel drop tanks and allow the J-15T to engage in longer combat air patrols over greater distances from the carrier group.